- Quick Facts

-Based on Britain’s best-loved picture book by Judith Kerr, the Olivier Award nominated smash hit show The Tiger Who Came to Tea returns to the West End for Christmas.
+Based on Britain’s best-loved picture book by Judith Kerr, the Olivier Award nominated smash hit show The Tiger Who Came to Tea returns to the West End.

 The doorbell rings just as Sophie and her mummy are sitting down to tea.
 Who could it possibly be?
 What they certainly don’t expect to see at the door is a big, stripy tiger!